-\paragraph{Metrics.} Our experimental evaluation has a two-fold objective (\Cref{eq:concept_extraction}): we assess the performance of LLMs in the next-token prediction, and our VSA-based probing method for retrieving targets from their latent representations using \textit{precision@k}.
-We measure the LLM's performance via: binary precision on the next-token prediction against the target word; softmax score of the most likely next token and the target one; and rank of the target token on the ordered softmax scores.
-We compute the precision of LLM predictions by considering the most likely next token based on softmax scores (\textit{next-token@1}), and the top-5 most likely ones (\textit{next-token@5}).
-To address scenarios where the token generated by the LLM includes the initial part of the target word due to tokenization, we introduce a value of 0.5 in the LLM's precision metrics (see also \Cref{apx:limitation}).
-For example, this value is assigned if the model predicts the next token as \texttt{ack} for the target word \texttt{acknowledge}.
+For target concept retrieval, our experimental evaluation has a two-fold objective (\Cref{eq:concept_extraction}): we assess the performance of LLMs in next-token prediction and our VSA-based probing method for retrieving targets from their latent representations using \textit{precision@k}.
+We measure the LLM's performance via binary precision on next token prediction against the target word; softmax score of the most likely next token and the target one; and the rank of the target token on the ordered softmax scores.
+The downstream performance of LLMs is measured using the most likely next token (\textit{next token@1}) and the top-5 tokens (\textit{next token@5}), capturing uncertainty in the model's softmax distribution.
 To evaluate the performance of our VSA-based probing approach, we assess the binary precision of retrieving the target VSA concept from LLM latent representations via \textit{probing@1}, and \textit{probing@5}.